 - Processing information – Understanding what others are saying.

-Subcortical dementia are believed to initially effect the structures below the cortex and are more associated with the brain’s white matter.
+Subcortical dementias are believed to initially effect the structures below the cortex and are more associated with the brain’s white matter.

 Types of subcortical dementia